Thiru0913/Lamda_function/README.md

-# Lamda_function

- Let's create an example of a scheduled data backup using Lambda that backs up data from an Amazon RDS (Relational Database Service) instance to an Amazon S3 bucket.
+# Lamda_function (backs up data from an Amazon RDS (Relational Database Service) instance to an Amazon S3 bucket)

 Assumptions: